zhongzebin/face-recognition/README.md

 3. train the model

     Open the code "train.cpp" and change the path "C:\\face\\att_faces\\at.txt" to the path of your "at.txt" file.

+    After that, run the code (a long time passed) and you will get the file "MyFacePCAModel.xml".

+4. test the model

+    Open the code "test.cpp" and copy the file "MyFacePCAModel.xml" to your project's path.
+Change the string in the "putText" function to the name of your tested person.

+    After doing these changes, run the code and let the tested person seat in front of the camera.
+Adjust the position to let the face in the center of the video, then the name of the tested person will appear on the top-left of the rectangle.